 Programs of Study

 Drawing and painting studios are located in the Amelita Mirolo Fine Arts Building, a renovated four-story industrial building designated for the Division of Fine Arts.
-The building contains five painting studios of about 1,800 square feet each (40’ x 45’) with 11’ ceiling and five drawing studios of about 1,800 square feet each (40’ x 45’) with 11’ ceiling.
+The building contains two painting studios of about 1,800 square feet each (40’ x 45’) with 11’ ceiling and four drawing studios of about 1,800 square feet each (40’ x 45’) with 11’ ceiling.
 Most studios have large windows facing north for best natural lighting.
 Two or more rolls of overhead track lights with bounced and defused lighting optimize painting conditions.
 Twenty nine individual studios of about 120 square feet each (10’ x 12’ x 11’ ceiling) are located on the ground floor for Fine Arts seniors who are taking senior thesis classes and choose to work on campus.

 The hot glass facility is adjacent to the ceramic studios in Kinney Hall and includes the following: 450-lb. clear tank; 100-lb. color tank; two 18"h x 36"w x 24"d front loading annealers; one 20"h x 36"w x 24"d top loading annealer; two 17"w x 32"d self lighting glory holes with ribbon burners; pipe warmer garage combo; color annealer; Jim Moore tools; and Steinart pipes & punties.

 The cold shop includes two diamond laps; two wet belts; diamond punty grinder; diamond bandsaw; 24" felt wheel polisher; air drive dremels; and a wet table.
 The kiln casting includes two 12"h x 36"w x 24"d front loading fusing and slumping annealers and three 24"h x 36"w x 24"d top loading casting annealers.
 There is a separate facility for glass cutting, mold prep and assembly.
 We supply bullseye compatible for the casting class.